If you want to keep living in your own home when you get older, there are many services which can help you to maintain

 If you’re not able to get out and about, you may want to consider a befriending service.
 You can use Middlesbrough Matters to find local befriending services.

 The Royal Voluntary Service's Community Companions service offers practical help – for example, assisted shopping, accompanying to appointments, or posting letters – as well as social contact.

 The Royal Voluntary Service's Home from Hospital service provides daily visits by volunteers for a period of up to six weeks after a person has left hospital.

 If you struggle to prepare your own meals, you may want to consider a regular ‘meals on wheels’ delivery.
-Although the council doesn’t offer this service, there are a number of local and national providers, including Teesside Doorstep Meals, Oakhouse Foods, and Wiltshire Farm Foods.
+Although the council doesn’t offer this service, there are a number of local and national providers, including Oakhouse Foods and Wiltshire Farm Foods.
 Please note, we don’t endorse any of these companies, we’ve simply provided their names for information.

 Based on your income and whether you're getting certain benefits, you might be eligible for financial support over the winter: